 As a pocket diaper, the Rumparooz is inevitably a bit more difficult to work with than other styles.
-When compared to the other pocket diapers in this review, the Rumparooz has a smaller than average opening, making it a bit harder to stuff.
-The pocket opening is just large enough to accommodate for both the insert and your hand without much fuss.
-We also found that the large number of snaps found on the Rumparooz made it easier to achieve a good, comfortable fit for baby.
+Compared to the other pocket diapers in this review, the Rumparooz has a smaller than average opening, making it harder to stuff.
+The pocket opening is just large enough to accommodate both the insert and your hand without much fuss.
+We also found that the large number of snaps found on the Rumparooz made it easier to achieve a good, comfortable fit for the baby.

 — Abriah Wofford & Juliet Spurrier, MD